alishafique3/ML_and_DL_Made_Easy/README.md

 # Machine_Learning_and_Deep_Learning_Made_Easy
-I really like to make an organized note.
+I really like to make an organized technical note.
 I will cover basic and advanced topics of machine learning and deep learning in the future.

 ## Principal Component Analysis References
 1. Principal Component Analysis by Prof. Andrew NG